Detroit Lions snatch opening win over Los Angeles Rams in overtime

 The Chicago Bears rallied from 17-0 down to beat the Tennessee Titans 24-17 to open their campaign.

-The Titans were red-hot in the first half and frustrated the Bears to just a solitary field goal, but that all changed in the second half.
+The Titans were red-hot in the first half and limited the Bears to just a solitary field goal, but that all changed in the second half.

 Chicago’s fortunes started to change when Jonathan Owens returned the ball 21 yards for a touchdown and a pair of Cairo Santos field goals pulled them to within a point.